 The testicles, or testes, are egg-shaped male reproductive organs that hang below the penis in a sac called the scrotum.
 Their primary function is to produce sperm and a hormone called testosterone.

 A testicular lump is a fairly common condition that can have many different causes.
 Testicular lumps can occur in men, teenage boys, or younger children.
 They may be located in one or both of the testicles.

-A testicular mass, or lump, may be located in one or both testicles, and is a fairly common condition.
-Lumps can occur in both men and teenage boys.
-Testicular lumps are signs of problems with the testicles.
+Testicular lumps can be a sign of problems with your testicles.
 They may be caused by an injury, but they can also indicate a serious underlying medical problem.

 - A varicocele rarely causes symptoms.
-If it does, the affected testicle may feel heavier than the other, or the lump may feel like a small sac of worms.
+If it does cause symptoms, the affected testicle may feel heavier than the other testicle, or the lump may feel like a small sac of worms.

-- A hydrocele is painless in infants, but older boys or men may feel abdominal pressure.
-It causes visible swelling of the testicles.
+- A hydrocele is painless in infants, but it can cause a feeling of abdominal pressure in older boys and men.
+It also causes visible swelling of the testicles.

-- Epididymal cysts are also generally painless; one testicle can feel heavier than normal in some men.
+- Epididymal cysts are also generally painless.
+In some men, one testicle may feel heavier than normal.

 - abdominal pain

-- a testicle that’s higher than normal or oddly angled
+- unusual positioning of a testicle, which may be higher than normal or oddly angled

 A lump caused by testicular cancer can produce the following symptoms:

 - a dull ache in your abdomen or groin

 - swelling or tenderness in your breasts